Key tips to help you when writing your CV:

 2. CV Layout

-When applying for a new job, your CV so it must be clear, informative and easy to read.
+When applying for a new job, your CV must be clear, informative and easy to read.
 You must make sure the relevant information is easy to see to save the reader time hunting for the information that they need.
 Ensure relevant qualifications/experience are clear and the information is relevant for the job that you are applying for.

-The main areas that you need to include are contact details, skills, qualifications, positions and companies that you have worked for, alongside the dates that you held those positions.
+The main areas that you need to include are contact details, skills, qualifications, job positions and companies that you have worked for, alongside the dates that you held those positions.

 Try not to exceed any more than two pages.
-Your CV should be succinct enough to include relevant information, but not too long so that the reader switches off.
+Your CV should be succinct enough to include relevant information, but not too long that the reader switches off.

 3. Tailor Your CV to the Job Role and Company